cmugpi/learn-git/src/pres.md

 ## Seeing what the changes are

-We can use know exactly _what_ the various changes to files are with `git diff`.
+We can know exactly _what_ the various changes to files are with `git diff`.

 	$ git diff